ShijunZhangMath/MMNN/README.md

 ## Decomposition via MMNNs

 Although a one-hidden-layer neural network is a low-pass filter that can not represent and learn high frequency features effectively (see our previous paper [here](https://arxiv.org/abs/2306.17301)), we use mathematical construction to show that MMNNs, which are composed of one-hidden-layer neural networks, can overcome this difficulty by decomposition of the complexity through components and/or depth.
 We emphasize that the decomposition is highly non-unique.
 Our construction is "man-made" which can be different from the one by computer through an optimization (learning) process.
-Below are two examples in 1D.
-One may read our paper for more details.
+Below are two examples in 1D; for more details, please refer to our paper.

+## Numerical experiments

+In our paper, we perform extensive experiments to validate our analysis and demonstrate the effectiveness of MMNNs.
+In particular, our tests show its ability in 1) adaptively capturing localized high-frequency features, 2) approximating highly oscillatory functions, and 3) extending to higher dimensions as well as some interesting learning dynamics.
+Below are some selected examples; for additional examples, please refer to our paper.